answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ProcedureOccurrence_nhs_number.md

       distinct
           ProcedureDate,
           NhsNumber,
-          PrimaryProcedureOpcs
+          PrimaryProcedureOPCS
 from Lung l
-where l.ProcedureDate is not null and l.PrimaryProcedureOpcs is not null;
+where l.ProcedureDate is not null and l.PrimaryProcedureOPCS is not null;

 ```